Ahad Ha'am: Ahad Ha'am Versus Theodor Herzl

 Ahad Ha'am had the potential to represent a political alternative to Theodor Herzl after the First Zionist Congress in Basel.
 His critique of the congress, along with his success in convincing the 160 delegates of the All-Russian Zionism Conference to support his beliefs, provided a strong foundation for a countermovement to Herzl's vision.
 Despite this strong support, Ahad's choices to not join the second Congress and defend his position, as well as call for the dissolution of Bnei Moshe in 1895 and 1897, resulted in Herzlian Zionism becoming the dominant approach.
 Ahad Ha'am and Theodor Herzl would remain rivals for years, and their conflicting views would spark disagreements between Eastern and Western Zionists throughout the early twentieth century.

 Legacy and commemoration

 Many cities in Israel have streets named after Ahad Ha'am.
+In particular, in Tel Aviv a street was named after him by the city in order to get him to live in the city, he received house no. 1 on the street.
 In Petah Tikva there is a high school named after him, Ahad Ha'am High School.
 There is also a room named after him at the Beit Ariela Library, Ahad Ha'am Room.